volodymyrhudyma/blog/content/blog/2020-05-14-promises-in-javascript.md

 Waits until all promises have settled (each may resolve or reject).

-Returns a promise that resolves after all of the given promises have either resolved or rejected, with an array of objects that each describe the outcome of each promise.
+Returns a promise that resolves after all of the given promises have either resolved or rejected, with an array of objects that each describe the outcome of each promise:

 ```javascript
 const promise1 = new Promise((resolve, reject) => {